Robast-GmbH/Robast-Robot-Monorepo/project_startups/moveit_pro/README.md

+# Setting up Moveit Pro

+Check the confluence page for more informations: [Setup MoveIt Pro](https://robast.atlassian.net/wiki/spaces/ROBOTNIK/pages/132743181/MoveIt+Studio+MoveIt+Pro)

-# How to run MoveIt Pro
+# How to run our Development Container with MoveIt Pro

 In order to start this with the terminal, you have to enter the directory that contains our `docker-compose.yaml`, `Dockerfile` and the `.env` file first.
 This can be important for some commands because they might need the environment variables defined in the `.env` file.